addania/coding/src/pages/Intro_to_Git.md

 There is no tracking information for the current branch.
 ```

 It means that Git is not able to match LOCAL and REMOTE branch names automatically.
-Therefore you might neeed to use pull for a spcific branch instead, to get all the updates:
+Therefore you might need to use pull for a specific branch instead, to get all the updates:
 ```
 git pull origin master
 ```